TexasInstruments/edgeai-tensorlab/README.md

 This repository can be used from native Ubuntu bash terminal directly or from within a docker environment.

 #### Step 1, Option 1: With native Ubuntu environment and pyenv (recommended)
-We have tested this tool in Ubuntu 18.04 and with Python 3.6 (Note: Currently edgeai-tidl-tools supports only Python 3.6).
-We have not tested this on other Linux distributions.
+We have tested this tool in Ubuntu 22.04 and with Python 3.10 (Note: From 9.0 release onwards edgeai-tidl-tools supports only Python 3.10).

 In this option, we describe using this repository with the pyenv environment manager.